opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

 As an example, a set of policies, blocking and/or not blocking, could be evaluated during the creation of a Data Product Version.
-If at least one blocking policy returns a negative evaluation, the creation process is blocked and and error is returned to the user.
+If at least one blocking policy returns a negative evaluation, the creation process is blocked and error is returned to the user.

 A basic description and a how-to guide for execution is available on the module [README.md](https://github.com/opendatamesh-initiative/odm-platform/blob/main/product-plane-services/devops-server/README.md) on GitHub.